Hardship Withdrawal

 • Repair of damage of an employee’s principal residence

-Remember, as I outlined in another section on 401k’s and 403b’s, a hardship withdrawal does not cause you to avoid the 10% early withdrawal penalty for those under age 59 ½ who withdraw from their retirement accounts.
+Remember, a hardship withdrawal does not avoid the 10% early withdrawal penalty for those under age 59 ½ who withdraw from their retirement accounts.
 It merely gives you access.
-And remember this little diddy straight from the IRS Website:
+Furthermore, remember this little “diddy” straight from the IRS Website:

 A retirement plan may, but is not required to, provide for hardship distributions”